wongzit/ICSScsv/README.md

 1. First beta release!

 ## How to run
+For more information, please check the user manual.

 ### For all platform
 Python source code is provided, if your computer already installed Python IDE, you can run ICSScsv with: